July 25 to August 3, 2014. Cape Cod Canal Centennial Celebration.

 The Charles W. Morgan is the last of an American whaling fleet that numbered more than 2,700 vessels.
 Built and launched in 1841, the Morgan is now America’s oldest commercial ship still afloat – only the USS Constitution is older.
 Tours will be offered from the docks of Massachusetts Maritime Academy

 Sponsored by the Bourne Society of Historic Preservation, Inc.

 .
 Many talented groups of local musicians will perform music from the last 100 years.
 To be held under a large tent (bring chairs or blankets) at 22 Sandwich Road, Bourne Village, next to the Briggs McDermott House, where a ship model show will be open July 25, 26 and 27 from 10 – 4.
 The models exhibited will feature ships which operated in the Canal throughout the past 100 years; this includes a large model of the Charles W. Morgan, vintage tug boats and sailing ships, and a room dedicated to 12 1/2 sloops designed by Herreshoff one hundred years ago.
 The Briggs McDermott House will be open daily from 1-4 from July 28-Aug 3.
 View Flyer

 July 26.
 Parade of Lights through the Canal.

-.
-All pleasure and commercial boats welcome to participate.
-Boats will arrive in style with decorative lights and traverse the canal starting at 9pm.
+Approximately 30 pleasure Boats will arrive in style with decorative lights and traverse the canal starting at 9pm on the west side of the canal at Mass Maritime Academy.
+They will travel east past the Sandwich Marina to turn in Cape Cod Bay and return back through the canal.
 Viewing will be throughout the length of the canal.
-Click here

 July 26 & 27.
 Cape Cod Central Railroad Centennial Celebration Trains